 Simple Clean Coconut Recipes:

 - Coconut Chia Pudding with Fruit (Breakfast, Snack or Dessert)

 So I hope you enjoyed this post on The Coconut.

 It is most certainly the seed, the nut, and the fruit of life 🙂 And regardless of whether it is a miracle ingredient or not, it’s versatilities, multiple uses and delicious taste offer much to desire.
 I do hope we preserve this wonderful ingredient so that we may enjoy it for many years to come.

-If you enjoyed this post, please share it.
-I’d love to spread the love for this wonderful ingredient so that more people can appreciate it.
-If you have useful information to share, please do so in the comments – We are always learning and I’d love to learn more.
+If you have other useful information to share, please do so in the comments.
+We are always learning and I’d love to learn more.
 Hey, I may even quote it in the article!